lee-joanne/yakker-backend/README.md

         3. As a **user** I can **view user avatars** so that **easily identify users of the website.**

-            - This user story is achieved by the Yakfile model, allowing users to add in images to their profiles.
+            - This user story is achieved by the Yakfile model, allowing users to view profile images/avatars of other users.

     - Errors